 Citizenship ceremonies

-Since the announcement in December 2022, we have consulted with the Wurundjeri Woi-wurrung Cultural Heritage Aboriginal Corporation and the Darebin Aboriginal Advisory Committee to ensure our citizenship ceremonies honour and respect Aboriginal and Torres Strait Islander Communities and create an opportunity for learning and understanding for our new citizens.
+Since the announcement of this change in December 2022, we have consulted with the Wurundjeri Woi-wurrung Cultural Heritage Aboriginal Corporation and the Darebin Aboriginal Advisory Committee to ensure our citizenship ceremonies honour and respect Aboriginal and Torres Strait Islander Communities and create an opportunity for learning and understanding for our new citizens.

-All citizenship ceremonies are managed by the Australian Government Department of Home Affairs.
-While we host citizenship ceremonies, you will receive your invitation from the Department of Home Affairs.
+All citizenship ceremonies are managed by the Australian Government’s Department of Home Affairs.
 We play no role in the approvals, waitlists or allocations of ceremonies.
-You can find out more on the Department of Home Affairs website.
+We host citizenship ceremonies but we are not responsible for allocating candidates to ceremony dates.
+You will receive your invitation for a specific date from the Department of Home Affairs.

 If you would like to enquire about becoming an Australian citizen or about your status on the waiting list, please contact the Department of Home Affairs on 131 881.

 When your application for Australian citizenship is approved, you will receive a letter from the Department of Home Affairs with the date and location of your citizenship ceremony.
-Generally, your citizenship ceremony will be held at your local Council within 6 months from the time your application is approved, although waiting times can vary.
-You must attend the citizenship ceremony as the final phase of being granted Australian citizenship.

 What happens at a citizenship ceremony?